Sv443-Network/UserUtils/docs.md

       () => {
         // create a new element but don't add it to the DOM: const elem = document.createElement("span");
-        // specify the CSS variable here, so it will be resolved by the CSS engine and can be probed: elem.style.backgroundColor = "var(--my-cool-color, #000)"; // default to black to keep the loop going until the color is resolved return elem;
+        // specify the CSS variable here, so it will be resolved by the CSS engine: elem.style.backgroundColor = "var(--my-cool-color, #000)"; // default to black to keep the loop going until the color is resolved return elem;
       },